Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Measuring knowledge spillovers and innovation

-The paper employs a \textit{simple contrastive learning of sentence embeddings} approach (SimCSE) \citep{gao2021simcse} to fine-tune the \textit{MacBERTh} model on a set of exemplary texts.
+Appendix section~\ref{sec:fine-tuning-evaluation} documents the fine-tuning procedure and presents evaluative statistics.
+For fine-tuning, the paper employs a \textit{simple contrastive learning of sentence embeddings} approach (SimCSE) \citep{gao2021simcse}.
 The training data covers the universe of short patent descriptions from \cite{Woodcroft1854a} and the universe of titles within \textit{applied physics, astronomy, chemistry, mathematics} and \textit{technical publications in trades and agriculture, navigation, and scientific instruments} from the ESTC.
-Appendix table \ref{tab:summary_training_corpus}--\ref{tab:summary_training_corpus_by_group} provide an overview of the distribution of titles within these subsets.
-Appendix section~\ref{sec:app:fine-tuning} describes the concrete fine-tuning procedure and hyperparameters.

-To evaluate the fine-tuning operation, appendix section~\ref{sec:fine-tuning-evaluation} compares and discusses the key embedding space indicators between the base and fine-tuned models, such as \textit{mean nearest neighbor cosine similarity}, \textit{pc1-variance}, \textit{rank-overlap}, and \textit{UMAP embedding space projections} by subject classes and industries.
-We can see that the embedding space of the base model shows severe signs of anistropy, while the fine-tune model is significantly more isotropic.
-Additionally, we see that the fine-tuned \textit{SteamBERTh} model shows higher semantic coherence when grouping subject classes and industry groups in the embedding space.

-This first set of descriptive statistics already indicates that the fine-tuned model significantly improves the performance of the base MacBERTh model.
-However, to assess the quality of the model as an input for historical innovation and spillover measures, we still need to validate the model with real economic data: In the next section, we assess the relationship between the innovation measure from equation~\ref{eq:innovation} with similarity measures from the fine-tuned \textit{SteamBERTh} model and historical patent citations.
+Evaluative statistics from appendix section~\ref{sec:fine-tuning-evaluation} show that the fine-tuned \textit{SteamBERTh} model significantly improves on the base-model.
+However, to assess the quality of the model as an input for historical innovation and spillover measures, we still need to validate the model with real economic data: In the next section, we assess the relationship between the innovation measure and historical patent citations.
+We then compare the received spillover index to the share of authors publishing in multiple disciplines.